 Your rainwater harvesting model is a central feature of any backyard permaculture philosophy.
-It's needed for your veggies and fruit trees, to supply the chooks and worms, and your home.
+It is needed for your veggies and fruit-trees, to supply the chooks and worms; and of course your home too.

-For me it was vice versa; I started with collecting sunshine, and only then moved on to rainwater.
+For me it was vice-versa; I started with collecting sunshine, and only then moved on to harvesting rainwater.

-Plan big and don't start with small panels as I did.
-I wouldn't use anything less than a 300 watt panel today, if I was starting from scratch.
-A stud diode has to be used if you use different voltages; try to use a uniform size and that means doing your planning right from the beginning.
+Plan big and do not start with small panels as I did.
+I would not use anything less than 500 watt PVs today, if I was starting from scratch.
+A stud-diode has to be used if you use different voltages; try to use a uniform size and that means doing your planning right from the beginning.

-For me our solar generator is a central part of our backyard permaculture, driving the rainwater harvesting model and providing power for our home; working with and not against nature is the name of the game.
+For me our solar-generator is another central feature of our backyard permaculture, driving the rainwater harvesting model and providing power for our home; working with and not against nature is the name of the game.

-We don't use the water; instead of passing straight from your gutters and downpipes, and thence back to the earth, we simply divert it through our toilets, showers and garden, and thence back to the earth.
+We do not use the water; instead of passing straight from your gutters and downpipes, and thence back to the earth, we simply divert it first through our toilets, showers and gardens.

 The cost and provision of electricity and water are irretrievably linked.
-Generation of power using traditional turbines requires a great amount of water.
+Generation of power using traditional turbines requires a great amount of rainfall.

 Likewise pumping water consumes massive amounts of electricity.